codythegreat/michelin_star/README.md

 A project that uses the following data: https://www.kaggle.com/datasets/ngshiheng/michelin-guide-restaurants-2021

-Use the following to start the project:
+Use the following to start the server:

 ```
+npm install
 node server.js
 ```

 This will start a server at localhost:8000.
 Go to that web address in chrome to see the site.

+You'll also want to create a DB.
 You can import data from `michelin__clearned.csv` into a DB of your choice.
 I used MySQL.

 Check the DB folder for statements to create tables.
 You'll also need to run the web scrapers to get descriptions and images for the restaurants.